 It is not a Code requirement that a hearing should take place in person.
 Hearings may also take place remotely by the participants joining together using technology.
 There are no restrictions as to the technology that can or should be used, but include means such as conference calling, video conferencing technology or other online communication tools.
-Depending on the circumstances of a case, it may also be fair or necessary - for example, where all the facts are agreed and the only issue is as to the Consequences - to conduct a hearing "in writing," based on written materials without an oral hearing.]
+Depending on the circumstances of a case, it may also be fair or necessary - for example, where all the facts are agreed and the only issue is as to the Consequences - to conduct a hearing "in writing", based on written materials without an oral hearing.]

-8.2 8.2 Appointment of hearing panel members For the purposes of Article 8.1, Anti-Doping Organizations shall establish a wider pool of hearing panel members and designate amongst them a chairperson as well as a vice-chairperson of the pool.
-Appointment to the pool must be made based on relevant expertise and experience, including legal, sports, medical and scientific expertise.
-At least one member must have a legal background.
-All members of the pool shall be appointed for a period of no less than two years (which may be renewable).
+8.2 For the purposes of Article 8.1, a wider pool of hearing panel members shall be established, from which the hearing panels for specific cases shall be nominated.
+Appointment to the pool must be made based on anti-doping experience, including legal, sports, medical and/or scientific expertise.
+All members of the pool shall be appointed for a period of no less than two (2) years (which may be renewable).

-[Comment to Article 8.2: How a hearing panel is appointed depends on the anti-doping rules of the Anti-Doping Organization that has charged the Athlete or other Person.
-It will generally be appointed from a wider pool of hearing panel members.[Comment to Article 8.2: The number of potential hearing panel members that an Anti-Doping Organization should appoint to the wider pool depends on the number of affiliates and the anti-doping history (including the number of anti-doping rule violations committed in the past years) of the Anti-Doping Organization.
-At the very least, the number of potential hearing panel members shall be sufficient to ensure that Hearing Processes are timely conducted and provide for replacement possibilities in the event of a conflict of interest.
-Members of the pool of hearing panel members should receive regular anti-doping education.]
+[Comment to Article 8.2: The number of potential hearing panel members appointed to the wider pool depends on the number of affiliates and the anti-doping history (including the number of anti-doping rule violations committed in the past years) of the Anti-Doping Organization.
+At the very least, the number of potential hearing panel members shall be sufficient to ensure that Hearing Processes are timely conducted and provide for replacement possibilities in the event of a conflict of interest.]